-6.01 Complex Enrollee Engagement
+6.01 At-RiskComplex Enrollee Engagement

-- 6.01.1 Enrollees with existing and newly diagnosed complex conditions are the most likely to benefit from effective, proactive management for successful delivery of care. - 6.01.2 Building on the National Committee for Quality Assurance (NCQA) Population Health Management plan submission requirement (Article 2, Section 2.01), the Contractor must demonstrate compliance by reporting the following details specific to care management of Complex Enrollees in the annual application for certification: - Description of process for identifying Complex Enrollees and the Contractor's definition or criteria for an Enrollee to be categorized as complex and benefitting from complex care management interventions; - 2) Description of an outreach plan for Complex Enrollees, including: - a) Modalities used (e.g. mail, email, telephone, text, patient portal); - b) If more than one modality is used, an explanation of the multimodal approach or use of modalities in succession; and - c) Number of outreach attempts per Enrollee. - 3) Number and percent of Complex Enrollees successfully contacted; and - Number and percent of Complex Enrollees engaged in appropriate complex care management, and number and percent receiving other interventions or programs to support Complex patients.
+- 6.01.1 Enrollees with existing and newly diagnosed complex conditions are the most likely to benefit from effective, proactive management for successful delivery of care. - 6.01.2 Building on the National Committee for Quality Assurance (NCQA) Population Health Management plan submission requirement (Article 2, Section 2.01), the Contractor must demonstrate compliance by reporting the following details specific to care management of ComplexAt-Risk Enrollees in the annual application for certification: - -1) Description of process for identifying Complex Enrollees and Contractor definition or criteria for an Enrollee to be categorized as complex and benefitting from complex care management interventions; - 2) Description of an outreach plan for Complex Enrollees, including: - a) Modalities used (e.g. mail, email, telephone, text, patient portal); - b) If more than one modality is used, an explanation of the multimodal approach or use of modalities in succession; and - c) Number of outreach attempts per Enrollee. - 3) Number and percent of At-RiskComplex Enrollees successfully contacted; and - 4) Number and percent of At-RiskComplex Enrollees engaged in appropriate complex care management, (e.g. enrolled in Care Management Program, receiving care from specialty provider)and number and percent, receiving other interventions or programs to support Complex patients.